neharaikwar062-gif/Emergency-Room-Dashboard-powerquery/README.md

 ## 📌 Project Overview
 This project focuses on designing an interactive **Hospital Emergency Room Dashboard** using Microsoft Excel.
-The aim of the project is to demonstrate end-to-end Excel data analysis skills, including data cleaning, pivot-based analysis, and dashboard creation for operational monitoring.
+The aim of the project is to demonstrate end-to-end Excel data analysis skills, including data cleaning by using power query, data modeling by using power pivot, pivot-based analysis, and dashboard creation for operational monitoring.

 This is a **process-oriented project**, highlighting *how the analysis was performed* rather than drawing business conclusions.